Greenleaf Trust Has $2.75 Million Position in AT&T Inc. (NYSE:T)

-Greenleaf Trust increased its stake in AT&T Inc. (NYSE:T – Get Rating) by 31.8% in the 4th quarter, according to the company in its most recent filing with the SEC.
-The fund owned 149,093 shares of the technology company’s stock after purchasing an additional 35,956 shares during the quarter.
-Greenleaf Trust’s holdings in AT&T were worth $2,745,000 at the end of the most recent reporting period.
+Greenleaf Trust grew its holdings in AT&T Inc. (NYSE:T – Get Rating) by 31.8% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 149,093 shares of the technology company’s stock after purchasing an additional 35,956 shares during the quarter.
+Greenleaf Trust’s holdings in AT&T were worth $2,745,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Cornerstone Wealth Group LLC increased its position in AT&T by 7.8% in the 4th quarter.
-Cornerstone Wealth Group LLC now owns 40,563 shares of the technology company’s stock worth $747,000 after buying an additional 2,951 shares during the period.
-Bard Financial Services Inc. increased its position in AT&T by 7.3% in the 4th quarter.
-Bard Financial Services Inc. now owns 256,425 shares of the technology company’s stock worth $4,721,000 after buying an additional 17,410 shares during the period.
-Daymark Wealth Partners LLC bought a new position in AT&T in the 4th quarter worth approximately $474,000.
-Avaii Wealth Management LLC increased its position in AT&T by 9.9% in the 4th quarter.
-Avaii Wealth Management LLC now owns 18,915 shares of the technology company’s stock worth $348,000 after buying an additional 1,702 shares during the period.
-Finally, Cassia Capital Partners LLC bought a new position in AT&T in the 4th quarter worth approximately $361,000.
-51.86% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds also recently bought and sold shares of the business.
+New Millennium Group LLC acquired a new position in shares of AT&T during the second quarter valued at $34,000.
+Iron Horse Wealth Management LLC lifted its stake in shares of AT&T by 75.6% during the fourth quarter.
+Iron Horse Wealth Management LLC now owns 1,881 shares of the technology company’s stock valued at $35,000 after acquiring an additional 810 shares during the period.
+Bay Harbor Wealth Management LLC bought a new stake in AT&T in the third quarter valued at about $36,000.
+Eisler Capital UK Ltd. bought a new stake in AT&T in the third quarter valued at about $36,000.
+Finally, Trifecta Capital Advisors LLC bought a new stake in AT&T in the fourth quarter valued at about $43,000.
+Institutional investors and hedge funds own 51.86% of the company’s stock.

-A number of analysts have recently issued reports on T shares.
-StockNews.com started coverage on AT&T in a research report on Thursday, March 16th.
-They set a “hold” rating on the stock.
-Raymond James boosted their price objective on AT&T from $24.00 to $25.00 and gave the company a “strong-buy” rating in a research report on Thursday, January 26th.
-Credit Suisse Group boosted their price objective on AT&T from $18.00 to $19.00 and gave the company a “neutral” rating in a research report on Thursday, January 26th.
-Moffett Nathanson restated an “underperform” rating and set a $17.00 price objective on shares of AT&T in a research report on Monday, December 19th.
-Finally, Cowen boosted their price objective on AT&T from $24.00 to $25.00 in a research report on Thursday, January 26th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $22.00.
+T has been the subject of a number of recent analyst reports.
+Citigroup upped their price objective on AT&T from $20.00 to $22.00 and gave the company a “buy” rating in a report on Tuesday, January 24th.
+Credit Suisse Group upped their price objective on AT&T from $18.00 to $19.00 and gave the company a “neutral” rating in a report on Thursday, January 26th.
+Moffett Nathanson reiterated an “underperform” rating and issued a $17.00 price objective on shares of AT&T in a report on Monday, December 19th.
+Wells Fargo & Company upgraded AT&T from an “equal weight” rating to an “overweight” rating and upped their price objective for the company from $17.00 to $22.00 in a report on Tuesday, January 10th.
+Finally, Cowen increased their price target on AT&T from $24.00 to $25.00 in a report on Thursday, January 26th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, AT&T currently has an average rating of “Moderate Buy” and an average price target of $22.00.

 AT&T Stock Performance

 AT&T (NYSE:T – Get Rating) last released its quarterly earnings data on Wednesday, January 25th.
 The technology company reported $0.61 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.58 by $0.03.
 AT&T had a positive return on equity of 14.18% and a negative net margin of 6.60%.
 The company had revenue of $31.30 billion during the quarter, compared to analysts’ expectations of $31.50 billion.
 During the same period last year, the firm posted $0.78 earnings per share.
 The business’s revenue was down 23.6% on a year-over-year basis.
-On average, equities research analysts expect that AT&T Inc. will post 2.4 earnings per share for the current year.
+Analysts predict that AT&T Inc. will post 2.4 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, May 1st.
-Stockholders of record on Monday, April 10th will be given a $0.2775 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Monday, May 1st.
+Investors of record on Monday, April 10th will be issued a dividend of $0.2775 per share.
 The ex-dividend date of this dividend is Thursday, April 6th.
-This represents a $1.11 dividend on an annualized basis and a dividend yield of 5.72%.
-AT&T’s payout ratio is -93.28%.
+This represents a $1.11 annualized dividend and a yield of 5.72%.
+AT&T’s payout ratio is currently -93.28%.

 AT&T Company Profile